jessmar94/bank_tech_test/README.md

 This project is composed of 3 classes - Account, Statement and Transactions.
 The Account class controls the user's ability to make deposits, withdrawals and to view their account statement.

-This project has 11 passing tests.
+This project has 11 passing tests with 100% test coverage.

 ## Acceptance criteria
 Given a client makes a deposit of 1000 on 10-01-2012 and a deposit of 2000 on 13-01-2012 and a withdrawal of 500 on 14-01-2012, when she prints her bank statement, then she would see: